retro16/acsi2stm/doc/firmware.md

 * Copy the release package between the 2 ICD cards
 * Copy the release package back to another folder of the GemDrive card.
 Check the result on a PC with diff.
-* Reboot with no ACSI2STM, then hot plug it and run `GEMDRIVE.TOS` from floppy
+* Reboot with no ACSI2STM, then hot plug it and run `GEMDRIVE.PRG` from floppy
 * On the ExFAT card, rename the PP driver to `hd0.img` and boot the PP driver along with GemDrive.
 Do a few file operations from the desktop to test it.
 * Follow the doc to setup and test EmuTOS